Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: Related Work

 \section{Related Work}

-Being extensively studied, numerous approaches have been proposed for Re-ID in recent years.
-In this section, we briefly review some related works of this paper.
-For a detailed survey of Re-ID, please refer to~\cite{survey/ZhengYH16}.

-The literature of Re-ID can be generally summarized into two categories: global based models which take the whole human body into consideration during feature design or metric learning and local based ones that extract features from local body parts and then aggregate these local features for final ranking.
+Being extensively studied, numerous approaches have been proposed for Re-ID in recent years~\cite{survey/ZhengYH16}.
+Sorted from the perceived scale of the extracted features, the Re-ID methods can be generally summarized into two categories: global-based models which take the whole human body into consideration during feature design or metric learning and part-based ones that extract features from local body parts and then aggregate these local features for final ranking.
 Earlier works mainly focus on global models for Re-ID~\cite{prdc/ZhengGX11,kissme/KostingerHWRB12,kernel/XiongGCS14}.
 These methods, nevertheless, degrade in presence of spatial misalignment caused by large variations in view angles and human poses.

+Due to the inaccuracy of the foreground boxes of the pedestrian, such as scale problems, occlusion, environmental noise, etc., the aggregated parts features provide higher discriminative ability than global features.